Click on a state in the map or select one from the dropdown list to see state information.

 Program Title: Oklahoma ABLE Tech

-Oklahoma ABLE Tech partners with the Oklahoma Assistive Technology Foundation (OkAT) and BancFirst of Stillwater to provide a statewide alternative financing program (AFP) and an Access to Telework Fund (ATF) program to Oklahomans with disabilities.
-The AFP and ATF both offer an interest rate buy-down and/or guarantee bank loan, so individuals have the opportunity to acquire needed assistive technology (AT) by borrowing money to purchase devices, equipment or modifications.
-Additionally, ABLE Tech offers a new low interest Direct Loan option for consumers to purchase AT and specialized devices that are $1,500 or less.
+Oklahoma ABLE Tech partners with the Oklahoma Assistive Technology Foundation (OkAT) and BancFirst of Stillwater to provide a statewide alternative financing program (AFP) to Oklahomans with disabilities through two lending products: direct loans for all unsecured loans and bank partner loans for all secured or collateralized loans.
+The AFP offers a low interest rate loan so individuals have the opportunity to acquire needed assistive technology (AT) by borrowing money to purchase devices, equipment, or modifications.
+ABLE Tech also provides additional programs to assist with the acquisition of AT at no cost to the consumer through private or grant funded activities.

 ABLE Tech provides training for education, employment, community living, and information technology and telecommunication professionals along with persons with disabilities and their family members.
 ABLE Tech has activities partnering with the State Department of Education – Parts C and B, the Department of Rehabilitation Services and the Medicaid agency.
 ABLE Tech also manages the special education due process hearing system for the State of Oklahoma which administers innovative programs and services to help assist families and school districts in settling disputes regarding the education programs of students with disabilities.
 In addition, ABLE Tech coordinates statewide training to all state agencies, institutions of higher education, and career technology centers on electronic information technology accessibility.
 The ABLE Tech INFO-line provides a toll-free information and referral service.